shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-10-04-how-etherpad-works.markdown

 ## How pad gets loaded into client browser?

-Through http calls etherpad-lite loads the supporting scripts and html.It never loads the actual content of pad through it.When the scripts get loaded, it creates a socket connection with server.And after creating connecting it sends a message of type `CLIENT_READY` with information like padID and other security related token and passwords.Server on receiving this message verifies the user and store it's info in sessionInfo in local memory and then send the pad details to client with message type `CLIENT_VARS` .After that, corresponding communication socket joins the room of that padID.(Because server should know which all clients are connected to a pad so by adding socket to room this information remains on server.Using this room concept now you can find which all clients are connected to a particular pad and can send a message to all of them or a particular one).After reading this data which is sent with message type CLIENT_VARS browser loads the pad into memory and render it.
+Through http calls etherpad-lite loads the supporting scripts and html.
+It never loads the actual content of pad through it.
+When the scripts get loaded, it creates a socket connection with server.
+And after creating connecting it sends a message of type `CLIENT_READY` with information like padID and other security related token and passwords.
+Server on receiving this message verifies the user and store it's info in sessionInfo in local memory and then send the pad details to client with message type `CLIENT_VARS` .
+After that, corresponding communication socket joins the room of that padID.
+(Because server should know which all clients are connected to a pad so by adding socket to room this information remains on server.Using this room concept now you can find which all clients are connected to a particular pad and can send a message to all of them or a particular one).
+After reading this data which is sent with message type CLIENT_VARS browser loads the pad into memory and render it.

 ## How client sends it's changes to server and other clients?

 This is pretty crucial part.
 Every pad stores on which revision it is currently on.
-After a time interval of t second, client collects all the changes made on pad and creates a changeset.It sends this changeset to server with message type `USER_CHANGES`  and with the revision, pad is currently on.
+After a time interval of t second, client collects all the changes made on pad and creates a changeset.
+It sends this changeset to server with message type `USER_CHANGES`  and with the revision, pad is currently on.
 It sends this type of info to server:

 {% highlight javascript %}